 - Construction Activities: Directly command and supervise construction tasks, ensuring they adhere to the project timeline and guidelines.
 Confirm every stage of the construction process maintains quality, safety, and regulatory standards.

-- Monitoring and Reporting: This involves continuous monitoring and tracking of progress against planned scheduling and budgeting of the construction activities.
+- Monitoring and Reporting: This involves continuous monitoring and tracking of project progress against planned scheduling and budgeting of the construction activities.
 Provide timely progress reports to stakeholders on accomplishments, challenges, and necessary adjustments in time.

 - Change Management: Having a planned procedure for managing changes is crucial.
 This helps address unplanned changes in the original plan, like scope alterations, design changes, and abnormalities that might pop up unexpectedly.
 Always assess these changes for their potential effects.
 Then, make the right choices for the project’s success.
 Keep in mind reducing risk is essential.